JordanDTaylor/GitAcquire/README.md

 #### Merging

-- Consider trading
+- Consider trading up if it gets you towards the majority

 #### Stock Purchasing

 - Favor purchasing cheap stocks that are about to be expensive stocks
 - Favor being the majority stock holder

+#### Switching to the End-Game

+- There are more (or equal amount of) safe chains than non-safe chains.

 ----------------------------------------------------------------------------------------------------
 End-Game
 ----------------------------------------------------------------------------------------------------

 - Now we can generate all possible moves.

-#### Signs of the End-Game

-- There are more (or equal amount of) safe chains than non-safe chains.

 #### General Strategy